localgovdrupal/docs/docs/src/content/features/workflow.md

 ### Creating a new draft of Published content

-When we edit a piece of published content and save it as Draft or Ready for Review, the content remains published and creates a new revision.
+When we edit a piece of published content and save it as _Draft_ or _Needs Review_, the content remains published and creates a new revision.

-The **Latest version** tab will show the new revision, whereas the View tab will allow you to see the Published version.
+The **Latest version** tab will show the new revision, whereas the View tab will allow you to see the _Published_ version.

 ![image](https://user-images.githubusercontent.com/3852805/136771107-70ed6ed6-c79a-45bb-b41e-ee4adbb2177c.png)